danger/peril/README.md

 ---

+### I want to run Peril for my org

+OK, I made a quick tutorial for [running a private Peril against your org](./docs/setup_for_org.md).

 ### I want to hack on Peril!

 Ace, great, cool.
 So, it's a bit of a process.
 I'm not sure if this will get easier in time.
 It's a complex app.

-Warning: Until [#48][48] and other security measures are put in place Peril should be considered insecure for any public-facing use.
+*Warning*: Until [#48][48] and other security measures are put in place Peril should be considered *insecure* for any public-facing use.
+For now, the setting `onlyForOrgMembers` can reduce the chances of their being an issue of data leakage.

-### Setting up a Peril server
+### Setting up to work on Peril

 ```sh
 git clone https://github.com/danger/peril.git